Bohemian Grove: Security

 The Bohemian Grove is protected by a sophisticated security team year-round.
 The Bohemian Club employs ex-military personnel to help secure the area.
-They utilize high-end security equipment, including thermal/night vision cameras, motion detectors, and vibration sensing alarm systems.
+They use high-end security equipment, including thermal/night vision cameras, motion detectors, and vibration sensing alarm systems.
 The level of security is particularly heightened during the time periods that members are on-site.
 During these times, the local Sheriff's office, California Highway Patrol, and, if warranted by the guest-list, the United States Secret Service help to secure the areas and roads surrounding the encampment.

-In 2019, the Sonoma County board of supervisors informed the club that 2019 would be the last year they provided law enforcement security.